MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [ ] A system where the target’s executives resign en masse to deter an acquisition.
 - [ ] A special dividend that reduces the stock price significantly.

-> **Explanation:** A poison pill or shareholder rights plan grants existing shareholders (excluding the hostile bidder) the right to buy more shares at a discount, making the takeover more expensive.
+> **Explanation:**( A poison pill or shareholder rights plan grants existing shareholders (excluding the hostile bidder) the right to buy more shares at a discount, making the takeover more expensive.)

----

 ### What is the significance of the Early Warning System in Canadian takeover regulations?